LK-Insights/Cyclistic_BikeShare/Bike-Share_Case_Study.md

 During the data preparation phase, I utilized Microsoft Excel 2016 for initial cleaning and manipulation.
 Given the dataset's size — over 5 million entries — I transitioned to RStudio for more efficient processing.

 The data, sourced from Cyclistic’s internal records, is maintained with a high level of credibility.
-However, like any dataset, it may contain inherent limitations or biases, as it primarily reflects user interactions within the Cyclistic bike-sharing system.
+However, like any dataset, it may contain inherent limitations or biases, as it primarily reflects user interactions within the Cyclistic bike-sharing system.Down

 To uphold data integrity, I took the following measures:
+-	Download the 12 monthly files into a folder on my computer title Org_Bike-Share.
+-
 -	Gained a thorough understanding of the data’s origin and potential limitations.
 -	Maintained backups of the original files.
 -	Tracked all changes to ensure a clear audit trail throughout the cleaning process.